 - Storybooks that focus on counting

-- Sorting and counting shapes, blocks, coloured candies, socks–basically, anything ‘countable’
+- Sorting and counting shapes, blocks, coloured candies, coins, socks–basically, anything ‘countable’

 - Setting the table and counting out the number of plates, napkins and table service needed